Quantitative inverse problem in visco-acoustic media under attenuation model uncertainty: Conclusion

 \section{Conclusion}

 We have performed imaging of visco-acoustic media using an iterative reconstruction procedure.
 Attenuation can be encoded in the propagation via different models, and we have the following results. \begin{enumerate} \item We have implemented seven different models of attenuation and compare the wave propagation.
 It highlights that, while they can coincide at a reference frequency, each model leads to different wave patterns. \item We have shown that our algorithm is robust with respect to attenuation model uncertainty, where we have used a relatively narrow band of frequency (here between \num{100} and \num{600} \si{\kilo\Hz}).
 Namely, if one does not know the attenuation model that corresponds to the sample, it does not prevent from reconstructing its main properties. \item While the wave sped and bulk modulus are accurately reconstructed and allow to describe the key-features of the sample, the recovery of the density and quality factor is more difficult, cf.~\cite{Virieux2009,Karaouglu2017} and the references therein.
 To recover them, one would need a parametrization that is more suitable to focus on amplitude variation, with an appropriate cost function (i.e., instead of the $L2$ norm), \cite{Karaouglu2017}. \item We have shown that the reconstruction assuming a propagation in free-space performs well but considering wall boundary around the samples leads to multiple reflections that drastically alter the reconstruction.
 As an alternative, we have proposed the use of complex frequencies which, by introducing an artificial damping, alleviate the difficulties and enable the accurate discoveries of the sample features.
 It provides us with a candidate to further consider media containing objects of high contrast that generate strong reflections, such as bones and skull, which are known to be harder to image.
-This is the subject of ongoing studies. \end{enumerate} In addition, the consideration of visco-elasticity is part of our ongoing research, where the difficulties come on the one hand from the incorporation of additional unknowns for inversion and on the other hand by the increased computational cost of solving a vector-wave problem.
+This is the subject of ongoing studies. \end{enumerate} Our experiments use physical properties of tissues which, in this range of ultrasonic frequencies, are weakly attenuating (quality factor higher than 100).
+In the opposite situation where the medium is highly attenuating and prevent waves to propagate in the tissues with sufficient energy, the strategy we propose may have to be modified, this is part of ongoing works.
+In addition, the consideration of visco-elasticity is part of our ongoing research, where the difficulties come on the one hand from the incorporation of additional unknowns for inversion and on the other hand by the increased computational cost of solving a vector-wave problem.